dreasgrech/AC_HalFarDriftServer/ClientsScript/lib/ac_apps/README.md

   Returns:

   - `boolean`
-## Function io.move(existingFilename, newFilename, replaceExisting)
-Moves a file or a directory with all of its contents to a new place, returns `true` if moved successfully.
-Can be used for moving or renaming things.
-Not available to scripts without I/O access.

-  Parameters:

-  1. `existingFilename`: `path`

-  2. `newFilename`: `path`

-  3. `replaceExisting`: `boolean?` Default value: `false`.

-  Returns:

-  - `boolean`
 ## Function io.findFile(filename)
 Given an absolute or a relative path, find an actual absolute path.
 If script doesn’t have I/O access to such file, returns `nil`.